 FHSU is academically superior to many comparable universities, offers students an electronic learning and living environment, and is richly endowed by heritage and tradition.
 Students come to our university for a multitude of reasons, but surveys show that their overwhelming reason is “the university’s reputation for academic excellence and its caring faculty.”

 The university supports one of the most extensive and successful intercollegiate sports programs of any comparably sized college or university in America, boasting numerous All-American athletes and eight national championships.
-Nearly 400 athletes compete annually in eight men’s and eight women’s sports.
-FHSU is a member of the Mid-America Intercollegiate Athletics Association, which comprises 12 schools from the states of Kansas, Missouri and Nebraska.
+Nearly 500 athletes compete annually in nine women's and eight men’s sports.
+FHSU is a member of NCAA Division II and the Mid-America Intercollegiate Athletics Association, which comprises 14 schools from the states of Kansas, Missouri, Nebraska, Oklahoma, and Arkansas.

 The university also serves as the cultural center of western Kansas, featuring fine arts exhibitions, performing arts presentations by faculty, students and traveling professional troupes, and a Presidential Lecture Series.